fedora-iot/greenboot/README.md

     └── red.d
 ```

-#### Health checks included with Greenboot
+#### Health checks included with subpackage greenboot-default-health-checks
 These health checks are available in `/usr/lib/greenboot/check`, a read-only directory in rpm-ostree systems.
 If you find a bug in any of them or you have an improvement, please create a PR with such fix/feature and we'll review it and potentially include it.

-The `greenboot-update-platforms-check` subpackage ships with the following checks:
-- **Check if repositories URLs are still DNS solvable**: This script is under `/etc/greenboot/check/required.d/01_repository_dns_check.sh` and makes sure that DNS queries to repository URLs are still available.
+- **Check if repositories URLs are still DNS solvable**: This script is under `/usr/lib/greenboot/check/required.d/01_repository_dns_check.sh` and makes sure that DNS queries to repository URLs are still available.
-- **Check if update platforms are still reachable**: This script is under `/etc/greenboot/check/wanted.d/01_update_platform_check.sh` and tries to connect and get a 2XX or 3XX HTTP code from the update platforms defined in `/etc/ostree/remotes.d`.
+- **Check if update platforms are still reachable**: This script is under `/usr/lib/greenboot/check/wanted.d/01_update_platform_check.sh` and tries to connect and get a 2XX or 3XX HTTP code from the update platforms defined in `/etc/ostree/remotes.d`.

 ### Health Checks with systemd services
 Overall boot success is measured against `boot-complete.target`.